From College Buddies to Travel Companions

 Day 2 : On a Magical Exploration of Gulmarg

 At the crack of the dawn, the floating tea shops of Dal Lake came alive.
-We started our day with a warm cup of traditional "Kawa" tea of Kashmir and some fun banter.
-In the next few hours, we got ready, had our breakfast, (which was frankly not too great) and headed for a scenic drive to Gulmarg.
+We started our day with a warm cup of traditional "Kehwa" tea of Kashmir and some fun banter.
+In the next few hours, we got ready, had our breakfast (which was frankly not too great), and headed for a scenic drive to Gulmarg.
 Gulmarg is situated at an altitude of 2650 mtr height in the Peerpanchal mountain range of Himalayas.
-It has two phases- a low phase called phase 1 and a high phase called phase 2.
+It has two phases- a low phase called phase one and a high phase called phase two.
 Both the phases are reached through a cable car, called Gondola .
-During winters, phase 2 is closed to tourists due to heavy snow.
+During winters, phase two is closed to tourists due to heavy snow.
 As we went during summer, we could cover both the phases through the Gondola ride.
 Gulmarg was the coldest place that we visited in Kashmir.
 We protected ourselves with the winter gears like heavy jackets, boots and gloves that were available for rent at the foothills before taking the Gondola ride.
 The ride stole the show.
-The breathtaking views of the rolling snowcapped mountains were a treat to our eyes.
-On reaching phase 2, we were spellbound by the picturesque view of the mountain.
-Indeed, it is a picturesque paradise on the Earth?
+The breathtaking views of the rolling snowcapped mountains were treat to eyes.
+On reaching phase two, we were spellbound by the picturesque view of the mountain.
+It was as picturisque as the Alps mountain range that we saw in Switzerland and Austria.
 I was pinching myself to check if it is for the real.
 In no time, the kids started playing by throwing the snow at each other.
 The vibe was so mesmerizing and contagious that even adults became kids and started playing, singing and dancing in the snow.
-It was stone cold with chilly breeze blowing from all directions.
-A vendor was preparing hot maggi noodles, which were selling like hot cakes.
-We treated ourselves to plates of piping hot maggi to cope up with the cold.
-Gulmarg was nothing but pure magic.
-A jewel of Kashmir in the true sense.
+I always prefer travelling to such places as a group with like minded people who would enrich the experience.
+After all, today's experiences are tomorrow's memories.

 The Twist in the Fairytale: The Pehelgham Attack